sbd-community/handbook/docs/implementation/build-phase/key-provisioning.md

 ---
 # Guide: Key Provisioning & Storage

+## 1. What is Key Provisioning?

+**Key Provisioning** is the process of securely generating, injecting, and managing cryptographic keys on a device.
+This process is distinct from, but closely related to, establishing a **[Unique Device Identity](./unique-device-identity.md)**.

+While the device identity proves *who* a device is, the keys provisioned onto it are the tools it *uses* to perform cryptographic operations like encrypting data, verifying software signatures, and authenticating to a network.

+The core challenge is ensuring that secret keys remain secret throughout the entire manufacturing process and the product's operational life.
+A breach at any stage can compromise the security of every device that shares the compromised key material.

+## 2. Key Types & The Provisioning Workflow

+A secure product uses different keys for different purposes.
+The provisioning process must distinguish between the foundational identity keys and the operational keys used by the application.

+1.  **Hardware Root of Trust Keys:**
+    -   **What:** The asymmetric key pair that forms the device's core **Hardware-Based Root Identity**.
+    -   **When:** Provisioned once, at the silicon level or in a highly secure factory environment.
+The private key should never be extractable.
+    -   **How:** Often injected by the chipmaker or provisioned into a Secure Element (SE) or TPM using a Hardware Security Module (HSM).

+2.  **Operational Keys & Certificates:**
+    -   **What:** Application-level keys, certificates, and credentials used for specific tasks (e.g., connecting to the cloud, signing data).
+These form the **Operational Identity**.
+    -   **When:** Can be provisioned in the factory after the root identity is established, or later in the lifecycle (e.g., during cloud onboarding).
+    -   **How:** The device uses its root private key to sign a Certificate Signing Request (CSR).
+The signed CSR is sent to a Certificate Authority (CA)—often managed by the manufacturer—which returns a signed operational certificate.
+This process anchors the trust of the operational key to the hardware root key.

 Securely managing cryptographic keys is the foundation upon which nearly every other device security guarantee is built.
 Without a trusted source of cryptographic material, features like secure boot, secure updates, and data protection are impossible to implement effectively.

 Regulations like the **Cyber-Resilience Act (CRA)** mandate the protection of integrity and confidentiality ([CRA Annex I.I.2(f)][cra_annexI]), which implicitly requires that cryptographic keys are protected from disclosure and modification.
 This guide outlines the best practices for provisioning and storing keys in a way that establishes a robust, hardware-based root of trust.